 Their objective is to inform future approaches to audience development, allowing for more democratised participation with the arts; with the hope of contributing to Art Council England’s equality and public engagement work and future strategy.

-Recognising the essential in fashion design; with all its complexities and diversities; firmly distanced from seasonal trends and news content.
+JUDD - For the artistic practice of fashion design.
+Recognising the essential in fashion design; with all it's complexities and diversities, firmly distanced from seasonal trends and news content.

 FE/HE Lecturing and Accredited Research